nerds-with-keyboards/routerino/README.md

 What are the best practices for using Routerino?
 For SEO and social previews?

-- Don't page the site name (ex: Foo.com) in the page title.
+- Don't put the site name (ex: Foo.com) in the page title.
 Each page title should be unique.
 - Put the site name in one of the "title prefix/postfix" props.
 Only put the site name in one of the two props (ex: "Foo.com - Page Title" would use a `titlePrefix` of `Foo.com - `).
 Make sure to include your desired spacing and separator.
 - Automate generation of a sitemap.xml as part of your build, which you can do with the `build-sitemap` command (see below).
 - For social previews, you can add an imageUrl to each route.
 For pages that don't need a unique image, a sitewide default imageUrl can be set via the Routerino props.